miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v10.9                                                  09.04.2021
 -----
 +Improved braid icon and four models boundaries, thanks to Norrwin.
-+Made Patty go behind the church and fixed beachhouse money issue.
++Made Patty go behind the church and fixed a few turnstile issues.
 +Removed Pisha snack reward and fixed Persuasion for Phil and Stan.
 +Improved Dragon's Breath model and texture, thanks to endthewars.
 +Made books sellable again due to real exploit fix, thanks Norrwin.
 +Improved controls options menu and settings text for widescreens.
-+Corrected Python errors for Confession turnstile and Sheriff bats.
+Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
 Fixed being stuck on warrens gate and added ammo to Society roof.
-Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.

 v10.8                                                  21.03.2021
 -----